skolakoda/teorija-razvoja-igara/20-fizika/sile.md

 ```
 Note that the frictional force is always the opposite direction of the normal force (N) of the surface.

-### Vučenje (drag)
+## Vuča (drag) ili aerodinamički otpor

-Drag (air and fluid resistance) oppose motion like friction.
+Vuča (otpor vazduha i fluida) se opire kretanju kao trenje.
 In fact, a major component of fluid resistance is friction that results from the contact of the fluid with the body’s surface.

 Wind resistance, a type of drag, is the relative opposing force imparted on an object as it moves against still air.

-### Teža (gravitacija)
+## Teža (gravitacija)

 ![gravitacija](slike/gravitacija.png)